YashKia/YashKia.github.io/_pages/about.md

 Before starting my postdoctoral research at [Emory](https://www.emory.edu/home/index.html), I earned my PhD from [Georgia Tech](https://www.gatech.edu).
 During my PhD, I introduced new approaches for knowledge discovery in nanophotonics through dimensionality reduction.
 My research accelerated the design of nanoscale sensors by utilizing artificial intelligence to better understand nuanced patterns in light-matter interaction.

-My long-term goal is to pioneer the discovery of novel health biomarkers through cutting-edge wearable technologies, building upon the work featured in my recent publications as a foundation for the next phase of my career.
+My long-term goal is to pioneer the discovery of novel health biomarkers for neurodiverse populations through cutting-edge wearable technologies, building upon the work featured in my recent publications as a foundation for the next phase of my career.